DO080 – Containers, Kubernetes and Red Hat OpenShift Technical Overview

 Audience for this course

-Anyone interested in learning the value of container technology, containerizing applications, and deploying them at scale on a Kubernetes cluster.
+Anyone interested in learning the value of container technology, containerizing applications, and deploying them at scale on an OpenShift cluster.

 Prerequisites for this course